okcoders/curriculum/Archive/2022/Module-2/FreeCodeCampCourses.md

 - Use the parseInt Function with a Radix
 - Use the Conditional (Ternary) Operator
 - Use Multiple Conditional (Ternary) Operators

-## Pre-Work For Day 8

-- catch-up and review